Eric Page: Denver Broncos

-After the closure of the third day in the 2012 NFL Draft, Page was left undrafted and he signed with the Denver Broncos for an undisclosed amount.
+After the closure of the third day in the 2012 NFL draft, Page was left undrafted and he signed with the Denver Broncos for an undisclosed amount.
 The Broncos released him on July 25, 2012, after he tore his anterior cruciate ligament in practice.

 Tampa Bay Buccaneers

-On April 11, 2013, Page was signed by the Buccaneers.
+On April 11, 2013, Page was signed by the Tampa Bay Buccaneers.
 He started all 16 games at the punt and kick return spot.
 The Buccaneers waived him on August 24, 2014.
 He was signed to the practice squad that October 8 and released again on October 27.

 Edmonton Eskimos

-Page signed with the Eskimos on February 13, 2015.
+Page signed with the Edmonton Eskimos of the Canadian Football League on February 13, 2015.
 He was released on June 14, following the first preseason game.